KazeUmiAI/sitecore-overview/README.md

 **Sitecore patches** is a file that used to add or change configuration settings in Sitecore without having to edit the files directly.
 Almost patch files are placed in **App_Config/Include**.
 You can see in [pratice of custome field][add pratice link here] was added config to include new controller rendering dll to sitecore.

 **Sitecore load order** divides into layers (folder in App_Config).
 By default, Sitecore loads its configuration files in order: Basic system files (layers.config, ConnectionStrings.config, Web.config) => Sitecore layer => Modules layer => Custom layer => Enviroment layer, location of each layer is configured in **layer.config**.
 Each layer, by default, Sitecore goes through all the subfolders in the layer recursively and loads the files in each subfolder in alphabetical order.
-Files in the root of a folder are merged before files in subfolders within the folder.
-[Add reference here](https://doc.sitecore.com/xp/en/developers/102/platform-administration-and-architecture/configuration-layers.html)
+Files in the root of a folder are merged before files in subfolders within the folder. [^6]

 ### 4. **Templates**